 Imagine being the camera that is filming the opening scene of a blockbuster movie.
 You pan across a room where two characters are sitting.
 The director instructs the camera person to make sure that you do not show the faces of the characters until a few minutes into the scene.

 Instead, you focus on the items in the room, the furniture and the overall décor of the room.
-The director’s goal is to present the characters through the overall ambiance of the place, as created by the items, furniture, and décor.
+The director’s goal is to present the characters through the overall ambience of the place, as created by the items, furniture, and décor.

 Off the screen, we do the same when we walk into a room, although a movie usually prolongs this process of scanning and interpreting the room.
 Take, for example, the experience of walking into a job interview.